-For a course to be included in a degree, it must be given at doctoral level, be organised by a university and have a syllabus that meets the SLU criteria (see above) or corresponding documentation (added 161118).
-Other types of courses with an approved syllabus may be included in the degree after approval by the faculty board.
+For a course to be included in a degree, it must be given at doctoral level, organised by a university and have a syllabus, or corresponding documentation, that fulfils the SLU criteria (above).
+Other types of courses with an approved syllabus may be included in the qualification following approval by the faculty board.